Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 21/02/2025
+Date: 24/02/2025

-What was done today: Implemented refresh in FundooNotes with 60 days expiry.
+What was done today: Learned HTML and CSS, and created the Fundoo Notes sign-in and sign-up pages using HTML and CSS.

-What will be done next: optimize code and revision RabbitMQ and Redis.
+What will be done next: Learn React and create the sign-in, sign-up, and dashboard pages for Fundoo Notes using React.

 Issues faced: None.